Djokovic chases calendar-year Grand Slam at US Open - RFI

 In his career, Djokovic has won nine Australian Opens, six Wimbledon crowns, two French Opens and the 2011, 2015 and 2018 US Opens.

-He has spent a record span at world number one, more than 335 weeks, and comes into the US Open not having played since losing the Olympic bronze medal match to Spain's Pablo Carrena Busto.
+He has spent a record span at world number one, more than 335 weeks, and comes into the US Open not having played since losing the Olympic bronze medal match to Carreno Busta.

-Nadal, who along with Federer and Djokovic shares the men's record at 20 Slam titles, sees no reason why the Serbian star won't finish what he has started.
+Nadal, who along with Federer and Djokovic shares the men's record at 20 Slam titles, sees no reason why Djokovic won't finish what he has started.

 "Well, he already won three.
 So when you win three, you can win four, without a doubt, no?
-He did 75% of the way.
-He going to be playing on hard court, probably his best surface, so why not?"
+He did 75 percent of the way.
+He is going to be playing on hard court, probably his best surface, so why not?"
 Nadal said.

 The "Big Three" of Federer, Nadal and Djokovic have won 60 of the past 72 majors since Federer took his first at Wimbledon in 2003, but six of the 12 won by others have come at the US Open.